swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 ## Proposed functionality

 The previous sections briefly described some problems with the current state of initialization and deinitialization in Swift.
-The remainder of this section aims to fix those problems while defining how actor and global-actor isolated class (GAIC) initializers and deinitializers differ from those belonging to an ordinary class.
+The remainder of this section aims to fix those problems while defining how actor and global-actor isolated type (GAIT) initializers and deinitializers differ from those belonging to an ordinary class.
 While doing so, this proposal will highlight how the problems above are resolved.

 ### Non-delegating Initializers

-A non-delegating initializer of an actor or a global-actor isolated class (GAIC), is one where all of the the stored properties of the actor must be initialized.
+A non-delegating initializer of an actor or a global-actor isolated type (GAIT) is required to initialize all of the stored properties of that type.

 #### Flow-sensitive Actor Isolation

-The focus of this section is on non-delegating initializers for `actor` types, not GAICs.
+The focus of this section is on non-delegating initializers for `actor` types, not GAITs.
 In Swift 5.5, an actor's initializer that obeys the _escaping-use restriction_ means that the following are rejected throughout the entire initializer:

 - Capturing `self` in a closure.